guilhermeKodama/ceros-ski-master/README.md

 - Fixed a bug for crashing and turning left.
 - Added unit tests for Skier main behaviours and also to prevent the previous bug.
 - Added the ramp obstacle that triggers the skier to jump.
 - Added the jump skill to the skier.
+You can use the **space bar** to jump over rocks
 - Added the Rhino Entity
   - Appears after the player scored 1000 points.
   - the espeed increases over time and will always moves towards the skier.
 So **the end is inevitable**